Visiting Tuttle Orchards

 Friends of the Farm Store Club

 The Friends of the Farm Store Club is a frequent shopper rewards program designed to say THANKS to those who shop regularly in our Farm Store.
-Members of the club receive points on purchases to earn rewards and get access to exclusive event invitations.
+Members of the club receive points on purchases to earn rewards!

 You will receive a point for every dollar spent in the Farm Store & Greenhouse on regularly priced items (discounted items and sales tax excluded).
 Your points will not expire.
 They will remain on your account until you use them.
 You can earn points on every purchase by entering your cell phone number at checkout.